 (Emphasis mine, source: Cancer Trials Lack Clear Information on Biopsies.)

 After the biopsy, Lisa called Dr. Tom Cowan and asked him to work with her as her alternative care provider, alongside her conventional oncologist and surgeon.

 Dr. Cowan has practiced Holistic Family Medicine since 1984, with a specialty in Anthroposophical Medicine, and is also a founding member of the Weston A Price Foundation.
 These two philosophies concerning healing and diet form the basis of his approach.
 Dr. Cowan has been treating cancer patients with alternative treatments since 1985.

-During that first phone call, Dr. Cowan explained that he wished Lisa had spoken to him earlier in the process to ask, “Is a needle biopsy safe?”, because he would have clarified that a needle biopsy can break the enclosure around a tumor and actually spread the cancer cells.
+During that first phone call, Dr. Cowan explained that he wished Lisa had spoken to him earlier in the process to ask if a needle biopsy is a safe option, because he would have clarified that a needle biopsy can break the enclosure around a tumor and actually spread the cancer cells.
 As Lisa described it, “You're opening up something that's sealed.”

 Lisa believes that's exactly what happened because, many years later, when she found several very small lumps again (“Like tiny bubbles,” she explained), they were located right along the scar line for the needle biopsy.

 Pushing Against Momentum

 Back in 2002, however, after starting her program with Dr. Cowan, Lisa opted for surgery to remove the lump, but refused both chemotherapy and radiation.

 For her second surgery, to remove “the bubbles,” Lisa again refused radiation and chemo, instead, relying, once again, on her alternative cancer treatments from her naturally oriented physician.